sparklingrobots/nano2017/second_draft/meta/Questions.md

 Then a threat from somewhere else appears--could be an alien, could be a weird apparition from the past (I THINK WE KNOW WHICH ONE IS A WINNER) but it does NOT like what is going on and wants to push us into a different habit.
 Some people fall prey to it, others resist strongly.

-OKAY I AM LIKING THIS.

-## WHAT'S THE CONCEPT

-together = better

-It's like Cloud Atlas but for raging feminists who hate cars.

-It's like a time travelling Snow Crash.

-TODO: Develop the concept.

 ## HOW DO THE CHARACTERS REPRESENT THAT CONCEPT?

 TODO: How do the characters represent that concept?

-## WHAT'S THE GENRE

-I'm thinking like... a visionary mystery novel.
-An informational mystery novel.

-Unsurprisingly Snow Crash continue to point the way but I can't put my finger on how.

-IT'S A THRILLER!!
-DUH.
-This is always what I write (that's a lie) but it's totally a thriller.
-I love reading thrillers but they're all full of ridiculous men and women treated like trash.
-I want a thriller that can happen in a world I want to live in and FOR FUCK'S SAKE I want a thriller with a feminine/female/nb protagonist, this shit shouldn't be that hard and NOBODY GETS TO FUCKING SWOOP IN AND SAVE HER.

-## WHAT'S THE THEME

-The theme has something to do with:

-History and how we care for it

-The Great Mourning is a period of loss and letting prized things/beings/experiences slip into the past gracefully.
-Then understanding that things will die and we are here to help the dead decay and feed the living.

-We let the GM fix a lot of things about our eocological problems.
-We are still, however, a species with conflict and desire and ambition.

-# The theme is death, maybe.
-History & gardening.

-There is also a strong musical component because like obviously.
-I'm sure there's a novel that I'm biting this whole singing-to-the-plants thing from but I can't name it at present.

 ## WHAT IS THE SETTING